-A sixth-generation farmer, Michael Davis, along with his wife Lisa, daughter Mikaela and soon-to-be-son in-law Ashby, farm hundreds of acres of peanuts and other crops in the panhandle of Florida.
+In the panhandle of Florida, Michael Davis, a sixth-generation farmer, along with his wife, Lisa, daughter, Mikaela, and son-in-law, Ashby, farm hundreds of acres of peanuts and other crops.
 Davis operates the farm enterprise with his four brothers and their families.
 They work cooperatively but operate as separate business entities.

-“We all function like we’re in business for ourselves,” said Davis.
+“We all function like we’re in business for ourselves,” Davis said.
 “This allows us to buy in bulk, share 18 local employees, harvest together, and it generally helps us all be better stewards of the land.”

-“We’re at the local auto parts store almost every day and we couldn’t operate without the fuel companies and the tractor and equipment companies we’ve done business with all our lives,” said Davis.
+“We’re at the local auto parts store almost every day, and we couldn’t operate without the fuel companies and the tractor and equipment companies we’ve done business with all our lives,” Davis said..

-Her fiancé, Ashby Massey, currently works on the Davis farm after a career with a farm equipment company.
-After they marry in November, they plan to first establish themselves in agriculture-related fields, save money, and possibly buy farm equipment or land to have the option of carrying on with the family’s legacy.
+Her husband, Ashby Massey, works on the Davis farm after a career with a farm equipment company.
+They plan to first establish themselves in agriculture-related fields, save money and possibly buy farm equipment or land to have the option of carrying on with the family’s legacy.

 From banks and ball fields to auto shops and equipment suppliers, farmers keep rural communities in business, thriving and planting seeds for the next generation.